zekiunal/packer/README.md

 }
 ```

-`only` veya `except` nin değerleri, kurucu tipleri (builder type) değil, kurucu adıdır (build name).
+`only` veya `except` konfigurasyonu, kurucu tipleri (builder type) değil, kurucu adıdır (build name).
 If you recall, build names by default are just their builder type, but if you specify a custom name parameter, then you should use that as the value instead of the type.